 Over one in five school-age kids have vision problems.
 A children's eye care specialist gives the low-down on what to look for – and what to do.

-10 million kids in America have vision problems.
-And, traditional school vision screening can miss them.
-An expert shares some advice.
+10 million kids in America have vision problems that traditional school vision screenings can overlook.
+An eye care expert shares advice for parents.

 Regular exercise is good for your eyes, and there are plenty of fun ways to get moving.
-Decrease your risk for glaucoma, diabetic retiopathy, and age-related macular degeneration with exercise.
+Decrease your risk for glaucoma, diabetic retinopathy, and age-related macular degeneration with exercise.

 Every time you choose or prepare food, you hold your health in your hand – including your eye health.
 An expert shares some advice on what foods and nutrients are especially vision friendly.